IAkumaI/sharedb-secure/README.md

 If function is not provided access will be denied.

+### collections.\*.serverQuery

+An object with keys - query names, and values - functions (params, req, next).

+Function calls when server query executed for collection.

 #### options.godRole

 String.
 If this role will be returned from `getRole` access will be granted without any checks.
 Just for developers or super-admins or gods.

+#### options.allowRegularQueries

+Allow regular queries.
+Default to `false`

+Set `true` if you do not need to secure user queries.

 #### zschema.options